 A lack of proper ventilation also contributes to IAQ issues.
 It allows the buildup of hazardous pollutants including cigarette smoke and volatile organic compounds (VOCs), which are emitted from sources such as paint products, synthetic building materials, carpeting and furniture, personal care products, pesticides, cleaning solvents, air fresheners, and dry-cleaned clothing.

-Then there are pathogens — viruses and bacteria that can linger on surfaces and in the air, spreading contagious illnesses.
-These pathogens can even be distributed throughout a building by the HVAC system or be recirculated through ductwork.
+Then there are pathogens — viruses (including the coronavirus that causes COVID) and bacteria that can linger on surfaces and in the air, spreading contagious illnesses.
+These pathogens may be distributed throughout a building by the HVAC system or be recirculated through ductwork.

 Additionally, some of the newer building features designed to increase energy efficiency — such as airtight construction and improved insulation — can actually increase all of this indoor air pollution by limiting the flow of fresh air into the building.